-- Residents must have either a 2014-15 or 2015-16 resident hunting license (fishing, hunting and furbearer certificate, a nd a combination license; or a small game, plus general game and habitat license).
+- Residents must have either a 2014-15 (valid through March 31) or 2015-16 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).

-- All nonresidents, regardless of age, must have a 2015 nonresident spring light goose season license ($50).
+- Nonresidents must have a 2015 nonresident spring light goose season license ($50).
 This license is valid statewide for the entire spring season, and does not affect the eligibility to purchase a nonresident waterfowl hunting license for fall 2015.
 Nonresident youth under age 16 can purchase a license at the resident fee if their state has youth reciprocity licensing with North Dakota.

 - Required licenses may be purchased through the Department’s Bismarck office, website or toll-free phone licensing system.

 - All 2015 spring light goose hunters must register with the Harvest Information Program prior to hunting.
 Resident hunters with valid 2014-15 licenses can get HIP registered through the Department’s website, or by calling 888-634-4798.
 Residents or nonresidents buying a new license can register with HIP through any of the Department’s three licensing options.
 HIP registration for the spring season is also valid for hunting migratory birds in fall 2015.

 - A federal waterfowl stamp is not required.